-- 1) Check-in at the Front Desk (143 Albany Street).
-Sign any required documents and get the key to your room. - 2) Secure a blanket, a pillow, and a lamp (and a mattress if you get in early enough), for your first night.
+- Check-in at the Front Desk (143 Albany Street).
+Sign any required documents and get the key to your room.
+(Either you've already done this or you broke into your room and stole this guide.) - 2) Secure a blanket, a pillow, and a lamp (and a mattress if you get in early enough), for your first night.
 Stores are usually open from 9am to 7pm.
 If you arrive later than stores are open and have nothing to sleep on, contact the front desk and there may be a cot to borrow. - 3) Call your loved ones to let them know that you arrived safely.
 Get a good night's sleep!